timscott/react-devise/README.md

 ## Customizing Routes

+Given that the default value of ```clientResourceName``` is "users", the [default auth routes]((https://github.com/timscott/react-devise/blob/master/src/config/defaultRoutes.js) are:

+* /users/login
+* /users/sign-up/
+* /users/confirmation/new
+* /users/confirmation
+* /users/password/new
+* /users/password/edit

-You can customize any of the [defaultRoutes](https://github.com/timscott/react-devise/blob/master/src/config/defaultRoutes.js).
+You can customize the auth routes:

 ```js
 initReactDevise({